louij2/steamos_custom_install/readme.md

 - **This will completely erase the selected disk.**
 - Triple-check that you’ve chosen the correct device before continuing.
 - Use at your own risk — know that this hasn't been prorprly tested to avoid surprises.
 - It seems that if you enable `SSHD` from the installer then it will fail to install SteamOS.
+- Some people have reported that after installing, the SteamOS `first run` gets stuck trying to apply an update.